Abstract

 Progressive PR loss and morphology of the lesion tracked over time

-The amount of light we delivered did not immediately ablate photoreceptors as the peak cell loss wasn’t observed until 3-7 days after laser exposure suggesting a progressive damage phenotype of apoptosis or necroptotic death rather than direct ablation.
+The amount of light delivered did not immediately ablate PRs as peak cell loss wasn’t observed until 3-7 days after laser exposure, suggesting a progressive damage phenotype of apoptosis or necroptotic death.
 Histology showed a ∼27% reduction in PR nuclei 7 days post lesion.
 The total number of PR nuclei within the lesion location returned to values similar to baseline by 2 months, which was surprising given that PRs do not regenerate.
-Our interpretation is that adjacent PRs spill into the region of loss, similar to what several have described previously65,77.
-Corroborating the histological finding of mild cell loss, is the in vivo OCT data which shows no evidence of local edema, cavitation or excavation of the ONL after PR loss (Figure 2a).
-The return of the appearance, thickness and redistribution of cells within the ablated location indicates that retinal remodeling occurs within a 2 month window.
-The concurrence of microglia in these outer retinal bands (where they are normally absent in health78) support the hypothesis that microglia localized to this region to facilitate a phagocytic injury response and perhaps contribute toward synaptic remodeling11.
+Our interpretation is that adjacent PRs spill into the region of loss, similar to what several have described previously63,75.
+Corroborating the histological finding of mild cell loss, OCT shows no evidence of local edema, cavitation or excavation of the ONL after PR loss (Figure 2a).
+The return of the appearance, thickness and redistribution of cells within the ablated location indicates that retinal remodeling occurs within 2 months.
+The concurrence of microglia in these outer retinal bands (where they are normally absent76) support the hypothesis that microglia localized to this region to facilitate a phagocytic injury response and perhaps contribute toward synaptic remodeling11.

 The hyperreflective phenotype does not arise from microglia or neutrophils

-Light damage is known to create a hyper-reflective bands in OCT imaging 66,79,80.
-A common speculation is that the increased backscatter may arise from the local inflammatory cells that activate or move into the damage location.
+Light damage is known to create hyper-reflective bands in OCT imaging 64,78,79.
+A common speculation is that the increased backscatter may arise from local inflammatory cells that activate or move into the damage location.
 In our data, confocal AOSLO and OCT revealed a hyperreflective band at the OPL and ONL after 488 nm light exposure (Figure 2a, b).
-However, we found that the hyperreflective bands appeared within 30 minutes after the laser injury.
-This phenotype preceded any detectable microglial migration toward the damage location (Figure 2 – figure supplement 1 and Figure 6 – figure supplement 1).
-We thus conclude that the in vivo hyperreflective phenotype is not caused by microglial cell activity or aggregation.
+We found that the hyperreflective bands appeared within 30 minutes after the laser injury, preceding any detectable microglial migration toward the damage location (Figure 2 – figure supplement 1 and Figure 6 – figure supplement 1).
+We thus conclude that the initial hyperreflective phenotype is not caused by microglial cell activity or aggregation.

 Direct activation of microglia from 488 nm light exposure was minimal

-It is conceivable that 488 nm light used for either imaging (56 µW) or imparting damage (785 µW) might activate the GFP-containing microglia in the Cx3CR1 mouse model used here.
+It is conceivable that 488 nm light used for either imaging (56 µW) or imparting damage (785 µW) might activate the GFP-containing microglia used here.
 However, several lines of evidence speak against this possibility.
-1) We did not observe photobleaching of CX3CR1 positive cells in response to the damage suggesting the fluorescence imaging light was insufficient to damage microglia.
-2) The focal plane was adjusted using the optics of the AOSLO, focusing the light such that the dose was most axially concentrated onto the outer retina when performing retinal injury.
-Thus, the light dosage received by the microglia above was defocused and less than the targeted PR layer (Figure 1a).
-3) Histology showed no evident necrotic/apoptotic microglial morphologies and were similar to cells at undamaged locations.
+1) We did not observe photobleaching of CX3CR1 positive cells in response to the damage, suggesting the fluorescence imaging light was insufficient to damage microglia.
+2) For retinal injury, the focal plane was adjusted using the AOSLO, such that the dose was axially concentrated onto the outer retina.
+Thus, the light dosage received by microglia above was defocused and less than the targeted PR layer (Figure 1a).
+3) Histology showed no evident necrotic/apoptotic microglial morphologies.

 488 nm laser lesion does not photocoagulate or alter retinal circulation